tacoss/data2code/Generator.md

 # Generator spec

  * Required properties:
-    * template | templates -> Handlebars templates.
+    * template | templates -> Handlebars templates, {key: template} the key it's used to generate the file name.

  * Optional properties:
-    * parser(data) -> Function that receives data (in raml2code it pases  RAML object), returns the context for handlebars templates, it could return and array
+    * parser(data) -> It transform the canonical data, it returns the context for handlebars templates, it could be object or array.
-      The parser must return and array of object each object must have name and content properties
     * helpers -> Handlebars helpers.
     * partials -> Handlebars partials.